 How to make vegann hot chocolate

-This black sesame hot chocolate is made with healthy 4 plant-based ingredients.
-They are a great substitute to store bought sugary hot chocolate mix, because you know what exactly goes into this recipe and they are all healthy.
+This hot chocolate recipe is made with healthy 4 plant-based ingredients.
+They are a great substitute to store-bought sugary hot chocolate mix because you know what exactly goes into this recipe and they are all healthy.

-I used almond milk for this black sesame hot chocolate recipe.
+I used almond milk for the base of this recipe.
 Almond milk is lovely, I love that nutty sweet flavour that almond milk has and it’s perfect for this recipe.
 Use unsweetened natural almond milk so that it’s as healthy as it can be.

 Other plant milk that you can use for this recipe are soy milk, oat milk, rice milk, quinoa milk, etc. Every time I talk about all the plant milk selections on my blog, I feel a little happier because we have more and more choices and brands that have delicious plant based milk!